Infrastructure Maintenance

 Traffic Control

-The Public Works Department maintains and repairs traffic signals, pavement markings, signs, and other traffic control devices located in the City's ROW.
+Public Works maintains and repairs traffic signals, pavement markings, signs, and other traffic control devices located in the City's ROW.
 Traffic signals, markings, signs, and other traffic control devices located along I-470, US-50, M-291, M-150 and Ranson Road (Route RA), along with the respective interchanges and state frontage roads, are owned and maintained by MODOT, Kansas City District, 888-Ask-MoDOT (888-275-6636).
 NOTE: There are private streets and alleys as well as ROW subject to maintenance agreements by other entities (for example Kansas City, MO for portions of View High Drive).